TheHecateII/TheHecateII/README.md

-# Hi there, I'm Hecate 👋
+# Hi there, I'm TheHecateII! 👋

-> **"Understand the black box before automating it."**
+> **"Building a sovereign Cloud to break free from the Hyperscalers."**

-Passionate about Network Engineering, Infrastructure as Code (IaC), and Automation, I build robust and scalable virtualized environments.
-My approach blends technical DevOps expertise with AI-assisted strategic analysis methodologies.
+Passionate about Network Engineering and Infrastructure as Code (IaC), I build robust and scalable virtualized environments.
+My mission is to replicate the **"Cloud-Like" experience** (elasticity, automation) on sovereign infrastructure, moving away from closed ecosystems like AWS or Azure.

 ---

 ## 🔭 What I'm currently working on

-I am developing a complete **Cloud-Native Home Lab** from scratch to master the Kubernetes deployment chain.
+I am developing a complete **Cloud-Native Home Lab** from scratch to master the Kubernetes deployment chain without relying on managed services.

 * **Infrastructure:** Proxmox VE (API-driven management).
 * **Provisioning:** Ansible (Dynamic Inventories, Roles, Idempotency).